 AIA/CES Continuing Education

 AIA Mid-Missouri is an "AIA/CES Registered Provider" of continuing education programs for members.
-This means that AIA Mid-Missouri is one of more than 2500 educational providers within the AIA/CES systems made up of AIA Chapters, affiliate organizations, manufacturers, universities, other non-profit organizations and government agencies.
+This means that AIA Mid-Missouri is one of thousands of educational providers within the AIA/CES systems made up of AIA Chapters, affiliate organizations, manufacturers, universities, other non-profit organizations and government agencies.
 Our goal is to provide the best available continuing education opportunities to our membership and related industry professionals.

 Learn more online at the AIA Continuing Education Page

-Click here to be directed to the AIA Continuing Education section which provides links to key AIA national contacts, your online transcript, upcoming education events and information on AIA CES program requirements.
+Click here to be directed to the AIA Continuing Education section of the website which provides information on AIA CES program requirements, upcoming education events, your online transcript, and links to contacts at AIA national.

 All AIA members must complete 18 AIA/CES Learning Units (LUs) during the calendar year from January to December.
 You need 18 total hours including 12 Health, Safety and Welfare (HSW) subjects.
-For assistance, email AIA CES or call the AIA National office at (202) 626-7436.
+For assistance, email AIA CES or call the AIA National office at (800) 242-3837, Option 3.

 Look for the AIA/CES provider logo to find approved programs

 When you see the AIA/CES logo advertised in conjunction with educational seminars, workshops, and conferences you'll know the specific program has been registered through the AIA CES system.
-If a program is registered, this means that all members who register and attend will have their time recorded for credit by the provider (for example, AIA Mid-Missouri).
-AIA/CES records are kept on file with the University of Oklahoma where transcripts are maintained for all AIA members.
+If a program is registered, this means that all members who register and attend will have their time recorded for credit by the provider.
+AIA/CES records are kept on file at AIA and transcripts of those activities are maintained for all AIA members.

 How to Identify a Good CES Provider